EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

 This will be a study of different NLP methods for Sentiment Analysis.
 We will start with simple approaches and then try more complex ones.

-For the entire "project " we will keep everything as simple as possible.
+For the entire "project" we will keep everything as simple as possible.

 ---
 ## Outline